saidatsanni/Sentiment-Analysis-of-Airbnb-Reviews-During-Covid-19-/README.md

 **Methods**

-After in-depth Exploratory Data Analysis, Natural language processing is applied to 96,630 Airbnb guest reviews in New York City.
+After in-depth Exploratory Data Analysis, Natural language processing is applied to the guest reviews.
 This analysis looks at what are guests saying about the kinds of rooms they rented and their hosts, sentiments in the reviews – positive or negative, guest emotions, and how it changes during the pandemic.
-The processes involved in the analysis are:

 **Main Findings**